cloud-barista/cb-tumblebug/docs/feature_guide/rdbms-management.md

 ### 1.6 Master Password Handling

-- Required at create time and for every database-management call; never returned by `GetRDBMS`/`ListRDBMS`.
+- Required at create time and for `POST`/`DELETE` database calls (optional for `GET`/list, see §1.3); never returned by `GetRDBMS`/`ListRDBMS`.
-- Not persisted in kvstore — forwarded per request; caller must resupply it for database operations and deletion.
+- Not persisted in kvstore — forwarded per request only, and masked (`"********"`) before it ever reaches a log line.
+The caller already knows this password (they set it at Create time); like a CSP's own master-password reset semantics, Tumblebug is not a place to retrieve it from later — the caller must resupply it for every database operation and for deletion.

 ### 1.7 Reconciliation (implemented)